 “Downtown really needs a lift at this point,” said Commissioner Don Vallaster.
 “To see someone actually improving a building is going to be great for the downtown community.
 I look forward to seeing this and hope it goes well.”

-Construction on the Central Plaza project is set to begin August 30th, with a planned completion date in Q1 of 2022.
+Central Plaza’s construction project will begin August 30th, with a planned completion date of Q1 2022.